 To get to Verbier, most people fly into Geneva International Airport (GVA).
 From there, it takes anywhere between 2 to 3 hours to reach Verbier, depending on whether you rent a car, take a shuttle service, or use public transport.

 Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet, usually somewhere in town in the morning.
-We suggest you arrive one day before the start of the e-MTB Haute Route guided trip and stay in Chamonix.
+We highly recommend you arrive at least one day before the start of the e-MTB Haute Route guided trip and stay in Chamonix.

 -